France to start selling down stakes in public companies from Sept - minister

-PARIS Finance Minister Bruno Le Maire said on Thursday that France would start selling down stakes it holds in companies from September to finance projects geared towards innovation.
+PARIS (Reuters) - Finance Minister Bruno Le Maire said on Thursday that France would start selling down stakes it holds in companies from September to finance projects geared towards innovation.

 "I have announced that we are going to sell stakes in a number of public companies from September, stakes that are not strategic, which will allow us to generate a fund of 10 billion euros to finance innovation," Le Maire told lawmakers.